Avaiga/taipy-doc/docs/relnotes.md

   or collapsed.
 - Better error messages when parsing Markdown content.
-- Better support for auto-completion in IDE for the `Gui.run()^` configuration parameters, based a generated Python Interface Definition file.
+- Better support for auto-completion in IDE for the `Gui.run()^` configuration parameters, based on a generated Python Interface Definition file.
 - The *status* entry point now provides information about the loaded element libraries and the elements they define.
 - The `navigate()^` function and the *page* property of the [`part` block](manuals/gui/viselements/part.md)